Does The Ordinary deliver effective skincare products to help fade acne scars and achieve a smoother complexion?

-First of all Deciem The Ordinary is an excellent brand for those getting started with a skincare routine, especially if you’re on a tight budget.
-Now is it the best out there for acne scars?
+First of all Deciem, The Ordinary is an excellent brand for those getting started with a skincare routine, especially if you’re on a tight budget.
 I have some opinions.

 I’m currently struggling with adult acne in my early 30s and left with hideous acne scars.
 Even if I don’t pop my pimples I somehow end up with a mark that takes forever to get rid of.